Jeberti people

 Jeberti also Jaberti or Jabarti (الجبرتي, also pronounced Gabarti in Egyptian colloquial Arabic) are a Muslim clan inhabiting the Horn of Africa and Southern Arabia, mainly Somalia, Ethiopia, Eritrea, Yemen and Oman.

 Etymology

 The earliest mention of the term "Jabart" appears in Ptolemy’s Geographia, where he references a region, Gabartus Mons, which he places about 250 miles from Avalites, with the actual distance being 225 miles, indicating a reasonably accurate ancient mapping.
 The region, situated by the Gulf of Aden, is associated with the myrrh country, a known trade area in the Horn of Africa.

 The Arabic term "al-Jabartī" (الجبرتي) may derive from "Jabart" or "Jabarah," which medieval Arab geographers and historians used to describe the region, particularly the lowland, semi-arid to desert areas around Zeila and extending further into eastern Ethiopian territories.
-This vast area was characterized by its intense heat, leading to the descriptor "the burning land."
+This vast area was characterized by its intense heat, leading to the descriptor "the burning land" or "Guban."